-- Choose enough people to gain a good breadth of opinion and knowledge - 2.
-Conduct six-fifteen interviews, depending on the complexity of the issue / project, including people in charge of the project, to determine whether they are positively or negatively affected by the project - 3.
-Identify any knowledge gaps (outcome)
+Choose enough people to gain a good breadth of opinion and knowledge.

+Conduct 6-15 interviews, depending on the complexity of the issue/project, including people in charge of the project, to determine whether they are positively or negatively affected by the project.

+Identify any knowledge gaps (outcome).

 The NOC can also conduct benchmarking regarding the project against other NOCs and/or other national sports organisations.
+For benchmarking, it is recommended to consider or-ganisations with a similar geographical and cultural background.

-Fact Box: Benchmarking of NOCs
+Tool Box: Benchmarking of NOCs

 Benchmarking is the practice of comparing organisational processes and performance metrics to good practices from other NOCs.
-It is a tool with which you can measure your NOC's degree of success (in a project), against other similar NOCs, in order to discover whether there is a gap in performance that can be closed by improving your performance/processes/governance.
+It is a tool with which you can measure your NOC's degree of success (in a project) against other similar NOCs, in order to discover whether there is a gap in performance that can be closed by improving your performance/processes/governance.
 Studying other NOCs can highlight what it takes to enhance your own NOC's efficiency and thus become a better organisation within the Olympic Movement.